What Marriage Has Taught Me About Money

 The per-diem system: An easy way to budget your spending money

-This is a guest post from Spencer, a GRS reader in New York.
+This article was written by Spencer, a GRS reader in New York.

 As a guy who just finished paying off $14,000 in credit card debt, I wanted to share one tip that helped me get over the bad debt hump.
 I allocate my spending money on a per diem system.
 At the beginning of each cycle of my monthly budget, I set aside funds for: